Peer Review FAQ

 What is a system review?

-Approximately 14,000 firms nationwide are likely to have a system review over the next three years.
 The scope of the peer review does not encompass other segments of a CPA practice, such as tax services or management advisory services, except to the extent they are associated with financial statements, such as reviews of tax provisions and accruals contained in financial statements.

 What is an engagement review?